 All work should be literary in nature and relate, in some way, to our philosophy (which can be read under the "About Flycatcher" tab).
 With that said, we are very open to and interested in your interpretations of our philosophy and we hope to find some unexpected, surprising, and creative connections (even distant connections) among your submissions, but we cannot seriously consider submissions that are completely unrelated to our publishing focus.
 The best way to get a sense of what we’re interested in publishing is to read the work from our current issue and archives.

-We are currently closed to unsolicited visual art submissions, and plan to reopen to them by June 1 or sooner.
+We are currently closed to unsolicited visual art submissions, and plan to reopen to them by the end of January 2014.

 Flycatcher began as an annual journal, publishing the first issue in January 2012 and the second in January 2013.
 Flycatcher now publishes two issues a year, Summer/Fall and Winter/Spring.
-Flycatcher 3, then, will be out in Summer/Fall 2013, within a few days of mid-September.
-Flycatcher 4 will be out in Winter/Spring 2014, within a few days of mid-March.
-And so on.
+Flycatcher 3, Summer/Fall 2013, is the first issue in our new biannual schedule.
+Flycatcher 4 will be out in Winter/Spring 2014.

 We accept submissions year-round and on a rolling basis.
 We have no firm deadlines for a given issue, and we reserve the right to offer publication for or decline submissions no matter what date the submissions are sent.
 That said, if you would like your work to be considered for Summer/Fall, we recommend that you send it by August 1; if you’d like it to be considered for Winter/Spring, we recommend you send it by February 1.

-Our response times will vary depending on a number of factors: the length of your work, the time of year you submitted it (see above), etc. Generally, you can expect a response from us within two months, and often less.
-Our goal is one month or less.
-(Again, see information under “READING PERIODS” above for the exceptions.
-If you submit during one of the months listed, your wait could be as long as four months.)
+Our response times will vary depending on a number of factors: the length of your work, the time of year you submitted it, etc. Generally, you can expect a response from us within two months, and often less.
+Our earnest goal, though we don't always meet it, is one month or less.

 Unfortunately, we are unable to confirm the receipt of unsolicited submissions.
 That being the case, feel free to follow up if you haven’t heard from us in ten weeks.
 Please be kind when following up, though, and please send a new e-mail—not a forwarded one or a reply to the initial e-mail—with your name and “submission follow-up” in the subject line.